simplesourcing/simplesagas/README.md

 * Switching the saga into failure mode if an action fails
 * Concluding the saga

-At the moment the Saga definition is static.
+At the moment the sagas definition is static.
 It should be possible to extend the design to accommodate saga transitions that modify the action definitions and even the saga dependency graph.

-Because the state transitions are published in a streams, it could be possible to introduce custom saga state transitions processes that deployed separately from the Saga coordinator app.
+Because the state transitions are published in a streams, it could be possible to introduce custom saga state transitions processes that deployed separately from the sagas coordinator app.

 Some specific use cases: